facelessuser/coloraide/docs/src/markdown/colors/scam.md

 vision, i.e. viewing conditions under which the appearance of a color does not tally with the corresponding physical measurement of the stimulus source.

-The simple Color Apperance Model (sCAM) is a CAM model that is built on top of the simple Uniform Color Space (sUCS) whose structure is based on that of [IPT](./ipt.md) and [CAM16-UCS](./cam16-ucs.md) for their hue linearity, and space uniformity, respectively.
+The simple Color Appearance Model (sCAM) is a CAM model that is built on top of the simple Uniform Color Space (sUCS) whose structure is based on that of [IPT](./ipt.md) and [CAM16-UCS](./cam16-ucs.md) for their hue linearity, and space uniformity, respectively.
 The model has a simple structure but provides comprehensive functions for color related applications.